No one wants to run out of money in retirement.

 Now let’s talk about how all retirees can lower their risk of running out of money.

-NUMBER FOUR: Lowering risk
+Part 4: Lowering risk

 The most important thing to notice about the safe withdrawal rate tables is that the portfolios with combinations of stocks and bonds had higher safe withdrawal rates than the portfolios with only stocks or only bonds.

 This is interesting because in all 40 year periods, stocks had the highest returns.
 Similarly, bonds always had the lowest risks.
 But an all-bond portfolio wasn’t the least risky portfolio, and an all-stock portfolio wasn’t the portfolio that necessarily allowed you to withdraw the most money.
 Combining the two was the least risky strategy, and the one that gave you the highest floor on your retirement income stream.